jkoppel/mandate/README.md

 ## Running and using

-Mandate has a very minimal command-line driver, only capable of generating interpreted-mode CFGs from an input file.
-All other functionality is accessed by entering commands in GHCI.
+Mandate has a very limited command-line driver, capable of a few tasks.
+Most functionality is accessed by entering commands in GHCI.

 ### Driver instructions

+Things the driver can do:

+* Generate a CFG from a source file in interpreted-mode.
+(Choice of abstraction is hardcoded.)
+* Generate a CFG from a source file using a pre-generated compiled-mode CFG generator
+* Run the constant-propagation analysis on a source file

+Usage:

-    stack exec derive-cfg <name-of-language> <path-to-source-file>
+    stack exec derive-cfg <command> <name-of-language> <path-to-source-file>

-Valid options for <name-of-language>: mitscript, tiger, imp
+Run `stack exec derive-cfg` for details about the available options.
+Note that `<path-to-source-file>` is special-cased for Imp, as there is no concrete syntax for Imp.

 Example usage:

-    stack exec derive-cfg tiger Tiger/testcases/test1.tig
+    stack exec derive-cfg interpreted-cfg tiger Tiger/testcases/test1.tig

 Example Tiger files are in `Tiger/testcases`.
 Example MITScript files are in `MITScript/tests`.
 For Imp, there are no files.
 Instead, the names term1, term3, term4, and termBalanceParens are hardcoded to refer to programs defined in `app/Languages/Imp/Imp.hs`.

 ### REPL instructions